Alan Trouten: Career

 After leaving Glebe Park, Trouten signed for Scottish League One side Albion Rovers on 6 June 2017.
 He quickly endeared himself to his new supporters by scoring seven goals in four games during the early-season 2017–18 Scottish League Cup group stage, including a hat-trick in a 4–4 draw with top-tier Hamilton Academical and the winning penalty in the resulting shootout, although it was not enough for the Wee Rovers to advance in the competition.
 By January 2018, his tally was 24 goals in 24 games, making him the nation's leading goalscorer (alongside Rory McAllister, a dedicated striker).
 By the end of the season he had scored 28 in all competitions, but Albion Rovers were relegated having finished bottom of Scottish League One.

 With Trouten out of contract at Rovers, he joined Alloa Athletic in the summer of 2018.
 At the start of his fourth season with the Wasps (now relegated to the third tier after three seasons in the Championship), 35-year-old Trouten was again involved in a win over Premiership opposition, this time scoring the winning goal via a penalty against Livingston in the 2021–22 Scottish League Cup group stage.

 Trouten signed for East Fife in June 2022, having already made 500 senior appearances; it would be his first time playing in the fourth tier since his breakthrough spell with Queen's Park 15 years earlier.
 He was named the Scottish League Two Player of the Month for March 2024.

+Trouten moved on from East Fife and joined scottish lowland league west side Benburb with the Glasgow Govan outfits in summer 2026.